 NCLD co-signed a letter to Secretary Duncan with other civil rights and education groups to oppose the weakened high school graduation requirements.

-On February 7, 2013 the Senate Health Education Labor and Pensions committee — chaired by Tom Harkin (D-IA) and Ranking Member Sen. Alexander (R-TN) — conducted a waiver hearing.
+On February 7, 2013 the Senate Health Education Labor and Pensions committee—chaired by Tom Harkin (D-IA) and Ranking Member Sen. Alexander (R-TN)—conducted a waiver hearing.
 NCLD submitted this letter to all Senate HELP committee members to outline our concerns and several recommendations we continue to make to both the U.S. Department of Education and Congress.

 In April 2013, we also joined with 7 other civil rights groups to oppose the granting of waivers directly to school districts because such waivers would lead to differing expectations from district to district.
+In October 2013, we expanded our coalition and made recommendations for improving the waiver process as it goes forward.

 More information on this process is available on the U.S. Department of Education website's ESEA Flexibility homepage.